aws-samples/mirrormaker2-msk-migration/README.md

     docker push {AWS Account ID}.dkr.ecr.us-east-1.amazonaws.com/{Private repository name}:latest
     ```

-## Create an Amazon ECS cluster
+##### Create an Amazon ECS cluster

 The applications we are about to deploy need connectivity from your local machine.
 Depending on how you connect to your internal AWS resources the setup may vary.
 This code example assumes you're connection from the internet.
 For simplicity we use SSH tunnel via a local proxy.
 For more information about creating an SSH tunnel, see [Option 2, part 1: Set up an SSH tunnel to the primary node using dynamic port forwarding](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel.html).

-Alternatively you can setup an internet facing load lancer and assign it with a custom domain name.
+Alternatively you can setup an internet facing load lancer and assign it with a custom domain name, or use a virtual desktop with Amazon WorkSpaces.

-### Step 1: Create the Service Discovery resources in AWS Cloud Map
+##### Step 1: Create the Service Discovery resources in AWS Cloud Map

 Follow these steps to create your service discovery namespace and service discovery service: